If you are not satisfied with how your complaint was handled by Greater Manchester Police, then you may be able to request an independent review.

 As a victim of crime, you must be treated with respect by police and they should listen to and do their best to respond to any questions or concerns you have.
-If you don’t think you have received the service you should have from the police, you can make a complaint to Greater Manchester Police or request a right to review using the information on this page.
+If you don’t think you have received the service you should have from the police, you can make a complaint to Greater Manchester Police.

 To learn more about what should happen when you report crime - and the support services available to victims - visit the Greater Manchester Victims' Services website.

-If your case does not go to court and you are unhappy with the decision made by the police and the CPS, you have a right to seek a review of the decision.
+If your case does not go to court and you are unhappy with the decision made by the police and the Crown Prosecution Service (CPS), you have a right to seek a review of the decision.
 This is called the 'Right to Review' scheme.
+You can find out more information on the scheme using the links below:

 The Independent Office for Police Conduct (IOPC) has information on its website about the police complaints system.